BrennerDesign/egofishinggear/_products/Bait-Nets/5ft-wood-shrimp-minnow-net.md

 ---
-name: EGO 5ft wood crab net
+name: EGO 5ft wood Shrimp or Minnow net
-subheading: Perfect Net For Capturing Crab
+subheading: Perfect Net For Capturing Shrimp or Minnows
-order_number: 50
+order_number: 60
 display_product: true
 description: >-
-  EGO 5ft wooden crab well net is the ultimate crab net.
-Prefect for capturing crab on the weekend with the family.
+  The EGO 5ft wooden Shrimp or Minnow net is the perfect net for capturing Shrimp or Minnows.
 categories:
   - bait-nets
 price: '9.99'